The Noisy Universe: Introduction

 \subsection{Relic LSWN and Cosmic Confusion}

-The case most relevant for cosmology is where the non-linearities which produce the majority of the LSWN happen on very small scales in the distant past.
-This LSWN we call ``relic'' LSWN since it is generated early on and insensitive to non-linearities at more recent times.
-Relic LSWN should be present late in the radiation era and early in the matter era while the inhomogeneities are still small.
+The case most relevant for cosmology is one in which the non-linearities responsible for producing most of the LSWN occur on very small scales in the distant past.
+This LSWN we call ``relic'' LSWN since it is generated early on and is insensitive to non-linearities at more recent times.
+Relic LSWN should already be present late in the radiation era and early in the matter era, while the inhomogeneities are still small.
 The late-time large-scale relic power spectrum for locally measurable perturbation variables is

 where $P_\mathrm{prim}[k]$ is the primordial super-horizon power spectrum, $P_\mathrm{LSWN}$ is the LSWN amplitude, and $T[t,k]$ is the linear theory transfer function at late times.
+Since both contributions share the same transfer function $|T(t,k)|^2$, their ratio is time-independent; the dominance of LSWN at small $k$ is a consequence of spectral shape alone --- $P_\mathrm{prim} \propto k^{n_s}$ (sub-Poissonian, for $n_s>0$) versus $P_\mathrm{LSWN} \propto k^0$ --- and holds regardless of the overall amplitude.

 The perturbation variable must be locally measurable so that its EoM is a PDE\footnote{The comoving curvature perturbation $\cal R$ is not locally measurable nor is its non-linear EoM a PDE.}.
-An example of such a variable is the curvature density, $\Delta\rho=\nabla^2\mathcal{R}/(4\pi G)$ defined in Paper { $\alpha$}~\cite{Stebbins2025}.
+An example of such a variable is the kurvature density $\Delta\rho=\rho-\theta^2/(24\pi G) =\nabla^2\mathcal{R}/(4\pi G)$ defined in Paper I~\cite{PaperI} and Paper { $\alpha$}~\cite{Stebbins2025}.

-A unfortunate characteristic of the relic LSWN power spectrum, Eq.~(\ref{eq:RelicPowerSpectrum}), is that if one only views the power spectrum on the large scales where is valid, one could absorb $P_\mathrm{LWSN}$ into $P_\mathrm{prim}[k]$, \textit{i.e.}~a white noise component of the primordial power spectrum is indistinguishable from white noise generated by non-linearities.
-This we call ``cosmic confusion'', which limits what one can infer about small scales non-linearities from the large scale power spectrum.
+An unfortunate characteristic of the relic LSWN power spectrum, Eq.~(\ref{eq:RelicPowerSpectrum}), is that if one only views the power spectrum on the large scales where it is valid, one could absorb $P_\mathrm{LSWN}$ into $P_\mathrm{prim}[k]$, \textit{i.e.}~a white noise component of the primordial power spectrum is indistinguishable from white noise generated by non-linearities.
+This we call ``cosmic confusion'', which limits what one can infer about small-scale non-linearities from the large-scale power spectrum.